robch/book-of-ai/docs/chapter-4-sample-overview-openai-chat-streaming-with-functions-py.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions with Function Calling in Python
+# OpenAI Chat with Function Calling in Python

-This sample demonstrates how to use the OpenAI Chat Completions API with function calling in a Python console application.
+This sample demonstrates how to use the OpenAI Chat API with function calling in a Python console application.

 [:material-file-code: main.py](./samples/openai-chat-streaming-with-functions-py/main.py)
 [:material-file-code: openai_chat_completions_custom_functions.py](./samples/openai-chat-streaming-with-functions-py/openai_chat_completions_custom_functions.py)